ReactJS Interview Questions

 AUTHOR Facebook Google

-Props are shorthand for Properties in React.
-They are read-only components which must be kept pure i.e. immutable.
+Ans: Props are shorthand for Properties in React.
+They are read-only components that must be kept pure i.e. immutable.
 They are always passed down from the parent to the child components throughout the application.
 A child component can never send a prop back to the parent component.
-This help in maintaining the unidirectional data flow and are generally used to render the dynamically generated data.
+This help in maintaining the unidirectional data flow and is generally used to render the dynamically generated data.

-States are the heart of React components.
+Ans: States are the heart of React components.
 States are the source of data and must be kept as simple as possible.
-Basically, states are the objects which determine components rendering and behavior.
+Basically, states are the objects which determine components rendering and behaviour.
 They are mutable unlike the props and create dynamic and interactive components.
-They are accessed via this.state().
+They are accessed via this. state().

 Conditions State Props

-1. Receive initial value from the parent component Yes Yes
+1. Receive the initial value from the parent component Yes Yes

 2. Parent component can change the value No Yes